pepperpepperpepper/OpenDroidPDF/implementation_plan.md

 - OCR flakiness: use OCR only as a supplement; primary checks should be “state + expected redraws + non-blank render”.
 - Gesture conflicts: if move starts too easily, it will break panning; long-press + handle-only is the safest default.

-## Decisions (resolved defaults)
+## Decisions (implemented defaults)
-These were the remaining “product” choices after the engineering work landed.
-They’re now resolved as follows (and the codebase is already aligned with these defaults):
+These are the “product defaults” that are already implemented in code (and covered by the smokes above).

 ### Decisions (defaults, 2025-12-30)
 1) **Move arming gesture + timing**